Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 After a final breakfast on board, it’s time to say goodbye.
 Your belongings are already packed and the transfer is ready to take you back to the airport.
 Usually this is around 8 in the morning.

 Not ready to go home yet?
 Then you can also extend your trip with a roundtrip in the Bahamas and enjoy island life a little longer.
 From Freeport (Grand Bahama) you can easily travel on to other islands such as Nassau, Exuma or Eleuthera.
-Think pearly white beaches, azure bays, swimming pigs, uninhabited islands and laid-back island culture.
+Think pearly white beaches, azure bays, swimming pigs, uninhabited islets and laid-back island culture.
 Feel free to ask about the possibilities!

 And would you like to combine this trip with seeing hammerhead sharks?
 Then you must be on Bimini, another island of the Bahamas.
 It is possible to combine this in 1 trip.
 We are happy to help you with this as well!